Thundergrid149/Thundergrid-Installer-Instructions/Etrel Load Guard Troubleshooting.md

 ***

 # Other Load Guard Installation Tips & Checks:

-Siting the little ‘arrow’ within the CT should be facing the direction of the current it is reading
+* The CT clamps have an arrow inside of them.
+They should be facing the direction of the current it is reading

-Checking the LG is powered on and is correctly wired

-Checking the length of the CTs have not been extended beyond the length of the factory wire lengths
+* The length of the CTs can not be extended beyond the length of the factory wire lengths

-Photograph of the installed LG showing how it is wired, especially important for 3-phase installations as it is not possible to remotely identify an incorrect wiring

-In the Charger’s Configuration, checking the SN of the Load Guard matches that of the installed Load Guard.
-Vice versa, in the Load Guard configurator app when connected to the Load Guard, ensure that both the Serial Number of the charger and its Static IP address are correct.